alanxzhou/Bayesian-Particle-Tracking/README.md

 - accounting for particle motion beyond purely diffusive motion in the model

 - converting the module to use pandas instead of the custom 'diffusion' class

+## License:
+GNU General Public License

+## Author:
+Alan Zhou

+## Acknowledgements:
+Thanks to Vinny and Tom (Harvard University) for teaching me python and statistical analysis basically from scratch.

+Thanks to Viva Horowitz (Harvard University) for providing me with real data to run my analysis on and verify my model.

+Thanks to Maya, Miles, and Tom for greatly improving my code through pull requests.